-The wall assembly integrated many of the best practices we recommend to maximize drying potential and ensure airtightness.
-Walls are built with a 12″ vertical I-joist structural system with dense-pack cellulose insulation, with an R-value of 45.
-By using SOLITEX MENTO 1000 as the exterior weather-resistant air barrier and INTELLO PLUS as the interior air barrier, the walls are guaranteed to be airtight while also maximizing drying potential and preventing moisture from accumulating in the assembly.
-Dense packed hygroscopic cellulose insulation also helps diffuse moisture, and is a safe and non-toxic alternative to foam insulation.
-By including a service cavity inboard of the INTELLO PLUS, Lonn and Rona ensured the longevity of the interior air barrier by minimizing the number of utility penetrations through the INTELLO.
-The service cavity also provides an additional space between the air barrier and the drywall, a sacrificial layer likely to see many penetrations over the life of the building.
-Moreover, the horizontal battens that form the service cavity help to balance the pressure of the dense-pack against the membrane, and ensure that it remains evenly distributed over time.
+The wall assembly integrated many of the best practices we recommend to maximize drying potential and ensure airtightness inside and out.
+Walls are built with a 12" vertical I-joist structural system with dense-pack cellulose insulation, with an R-value of 45.
+By using SOLITEX MENTO 1000 as the exterior weather-resistant air barrier and INTELLO PLUSas the interior air barrier, the walls are guaranteed to be airtight while also maximizing drying potential and preventing moisture from accumulating in the assembly.
+Dense packed cellulose insulation is a safe and non-toxic alternative to foam insulation.
+By including a service cavity inboard of the INTELLO PLUS, the team ensured the longevity of the interior air barrier by minimizing the number of utility penetrations through the INTELLO.
+The service cavity also provides an additional space between the air barrier and the drywall,a sacrificial layer likely to see many penetrations over the life of the building.
+Moreover, the horizontal battens that form the service cavity help to support the dense-pack cellulose and INTELLO every 16" and ensure that it maintains durability packed over the life of the structure.

 To further ensure the longevity of the interior air barrier, American Installations installed the INTELLO Plus and insulation with a clever system of cardboard strips to further reinforce the membrane.
 When cellulose is blown behind the membrane, it increases the pressure on the membrane and shear on the staples that connect the membrane to the studs.
 By laying cardboard strips over the INTELLO and stapling through these strips, the pressure on the membrane is significantly diffused.
 This is particularly helpful if you intend to build without a service cavity, but in this case, it simply adds a further layer of protection to ensure the long-term performance of the air barrier.